arenaxr/arena-docs/ismar-contest.md

 ### Enter the VR Environment

-Remote participants can use VR in a browser or a VR headset to navigate the lab space and meet both remote and in-person atendes.
+Remote participants can use VR in a browser or a VR headset to navigate the lab space and meet both remote and in-person attendees.
 Everyone is referenced in the real-world, so remote participants should have some sense of interacting with in-person participants.

 **The experience is available in most browsers (although we recommend Chrome at this time), by following this link:
 [https://arenaxr.org/wiselab/ismar](https://arenaxr.org/wiselab/ismar)**